CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 &#8226 <code>dfrt</code> : The average of the arrays of measurements in amplitude and phase maintained at resonance through the use of dfrt, defines the unique values of the segment in amplitude and phase, respectively.
-The uncertainty in these two quantities can be determined based on their variance within the segment.
+The uncertainty in these two quantities can be determined based on their variance (with <a href="https://numpy.org/doc/stable/reference/generated/numpy.var.html">var</a> function of NumPy library) within the segment.
 This process is swift, robust, and highly precise.
 </p>

 <p align="center" width="100%">